Graph Construction and Matching for Imperative Programs using Neural and Structural Methods: Graph Construction and Matching

 \subsection{CSharp Files Generation}

-The generation of C\# files from the original C dataset is carried out using a Python-based rule-driven transformation pipeline that systematically maps C constructs into their closest C\# equivalents while preserving the overall program structure.
-The script uses standard libraries such as \texttt{os} for directory traversal and file management, and \texttt{re} for regular expression–based parsing and rewriting.
-The process begins by iterating through all C source files in the dataset and reading their contents line by line.
-Key syntactic elements are then transformed using targeted conversion functions: C header inclusions such as \texttt{\#include <stdio.h>} are replaced with \texttt{using System;}, while input/output operations are adapted by converting \texttt{printf} into \texttt{Console.WriteLine} and \texttt{scanf} into appropriate \texttt{Console.ReadLine()} parsing expressions based on type.
-Functionality is preserved by converting the \texttt{main} function into the C\# entry point \texttt{static void Main(string[] args)}, and by mapping C data types to their C\# counterparts, including pointer-to-string conversions.
-Structural elements are also handled: \texttt{struct} definitions are rewritten into C\# \texttt{struct} blocks with field declarations, and function definitions are translated into static methods with properly reconstructed parameter lists.
-Loop constructs are largely retained due to syntactic similarity between the languages.
-The transformed code is then wrapped with necessary boilerplate, written to corresponding \texttt{.cs} files while preserving the original directory hierarchy, and generated at scale using recursive traversal via \texttt{os.walk}, resulting in a consistent multi-language dataset aligned with the original C programs.
+The generation of C\# files from the original C dataset is performed using a Python rule-based transformation pipeline that maps C constructs to their closest C\# equivalents while preserving program structure.
+C headers such as \texttt{\#include <stdio.h>} are replaced with \texttt{using System;}, \texttt{printf} is converted to \texttt{Console.WriteLine}, and \texttt{scanf} is translated into appropriate \texttt{Console.ReadLine()} parsing expressions according to data type.
+The \texttt{main} function becomes \texttt{static void Main(string[] args)}, C data types are mapped to C\# equivalents, including pointer-to-string conversions, and \texttt{struct} definitions are rewritten as C\# \texttt{struct} blocks.
+Function definitions are converted into static methods with reconstructed parameter lists, while loop constructs are largely preserved because of their syntactic similarity.
+The transformed code is wrapped with the required boilerplate, written as corresponding \texttt{.cs} files, and stored using the original directory hierarchy, producing a consistent multi-language dataset aligned with the source C programs.